LeannaRM/LeannaRM.github.io/_posts/2017-02-26-CSS-floats-and-position.md

 As you can tell, our box is now on the bottom right corner of our "screen".
 The second major difference is now apparent.
 Setting position absolute removes the element from the flow of the page.
 All the other elements now act as if the blue div does not exist, their static positions are shifted.

-An additional quality of absolute positioning is that if a parent is relative positioned instead of static, the absolute positioned div will position itself in relation to the relatively positioned parent instead of the page.
+An additional quality of absolute positioning is that if a parent is relative positioned instead of static, the absolute positioned div will be in relation to the relatively positioned parent instead of the page.
 For example, consider the affect of the blue div being a child of the yellow div while the yellow div is position relative.

 <div class="screen absolute absolute2">
 	<div class="orange"></div>